clab/rnng/README.md

     nohup build/nt-parser/nt-parser --cnn-mem 1700 -x -T [training_oracle_file] -d [dev_oracle_file] -C [original_dev_file (PTB bracketed format, see sample_input_english.txt)] -P -t --pretrained_dim [dimension of pre-trained word embedding] -w [pre-trained word embedding] --lstm_input_dim 128 --hidden_dim 128 -D 0.2 > log.txt

+IMPORTANT: please run the command at the same folder where `remove_dev_unk.py` is located.

 The training log is printed to `log.txt` (including information on where the parameter file for the model is saved to, which is used for decoding under the -m option below)

 ### Decoding with discriminative model